STARIONGROUP/satsearch-sdk/README.md

 # satsearch-sdk

-A C# library for connecting to the satsearch API available at https:\\api.satsearch.co
+A C# library for connecting to the satsearch API available at https://api.satsearch.co

 ## Installation